chinese-soup/awesome-osk/README.md

 To nobody's surprise it didn't work on awesome 4 initially, so decided to hack it up and fix it so it works on Awesome 4 and make it a bit more easily customizable.

 # Disclaimer
-The code is pretty bad, as I started out with some actual Lua coding with this project and I am bad at coding in general.
+The code is only in the very beginning and is pretty bad, as I started out with some actual Lua coding with this project and I am bad at coding in general.
 Feel free to send PRs, pro-tips & complains.

 # How to install